-This year, I’m gearing up for my first-ever experience down in Austin, Texas for the annual SXSW music festival.
-Attended by thousands from around the world, Austin becomes a mecca for anyone who’s anyone in the entertainment business.
+This year, about it I’m gearing up for my first-ever experience down in Austin, dosage Texas for the annual SXSW music festival.
+Attended by thousands from around the world, diagnosis Austin becomes a mecca for anyone who’s anyone in the entertainment business.
 Personally, I’m going for the music part, and can’t hardly wait for the free flowing booze and music that everyone raves about.
 Despite having only spent a little over a year as a writer/photographer in the music industry, I’ve been to my fair share of multi-day music festivals in the Pacific Northwest.
 There are the multi-stage festivals all contained within the same area like Bumbershoot at the Seattle Center and Sasquatch and Warped Tour out at The Gorge.
 Then there’s the multi-venue festivals that can have you walking miles (or *gasp* even driving) from one show to another, like MusicFest Northwest in Portland, or the new City Arts Festival in Seattle.

 I prefer the first type of festivals, since it’s much easier to stay within a contained area, and there’s nearly always a central press room to stow gear throughout the day.
 Unfortunately, this is not what SXSW will be like.
 I’m expecting a clusterf*ck of people and bands, all within a huge radius.
 Don’t get me wrong, I’m counting on having a good time, but just the thought of navigating, shooting, and networking for 12+hours a day, seven days in a row is exhausting.

 So in an effort to prepare for this madness, here’s my list of things I’m expecting, and solutions I have for them.